 My bleeding hand wasn’t a huge issue.
 It hurt, but lots of things hurt, and in a hundred-mile run, eventually everything would hurt.

 My bleeding knee was more concerning.
-The impact threatened to reignite an old injury.
+The impact threatened to reignite an old skiing injury.

 I also felt a blister growing on my right foot ever since my 4:22 mile.
 It was about the size of a dime.

 But so far so good.
-The pain was surface level.
+This pain was surface level.

 BEEP.
 Mile 16: 9:41 / 2:01:30.